 For local government securities, EAD is considered equal to the debt balance, because there is not available information of such instruments' behavior when they defaulted.
-For PD and LGD parameters, they were calculated using Basel regulatory parameters (see note 52.1.4).
+For PD and LGD parameters, they were calculated using Basel regulatory parameters, considering also the market value at year end (see Note 52.1.4).